Skip to content

 • Do a random act of kindness for a teen.

 • Ask, “What are your dreams?”
-Then listen.
+“Whom would you like to be?”

-• Accept a child for who he or she is, a unique individual in this world.
+• Accept a child for who he or she is, a unique individual.

 • Make sure making mistakes is “okay” for both kids and adults.

-• Breathe deeply before saying something that could harm a child.
+• Breathe deeply and create a pause before saying something that could harm a child.

-If you take action on even some of these ten simple activities, you will build compassion in yourself and the other person over time.
-These actions will not solve the complex problem of loneliness, violence, or inequities in our world; however, it is a start.
+If you take steps on even some of these ten simple actions, you will build compassion in yourself over time.
+These activities will not completely solve our world’s complex problem of loneliness, violence, or inequities; however, it is a start.

 SHARE: